 I’ve been told time and again from other artists, gallery owners and even patrons that I need to raise my prices and I ought to make prints of my work.
 Yes, I might make more money and God knows I can definitely use more of that!
 However, it’s worth mentioning that at least I live according to my values being true to my authentic self.
-As of now, as I strive for a more simplistic life and making prints isn’t anywhere near a priority.
+As of now, as I strive for a more simplistic life and making prints isn’t a priority.
 I get a gnawing feeling I would be doing my admirers a disservice by being disingenuous or perhaps that I’ve given into consumerism.
 For now, I’ll just keep on - keeping it real.

 For starters, there's no substitute for the real thing especially my mixed media and silkscreen work or my occasional collage pieces where I scrounge forever to find the perfect scraps of vintage empherma and found objects.
 This can not be replicated by mechanical means, no way, no how.